BIDS/repro-case-studies/case-studies/zzhang.md

 We use a private Github repository to keep track of solutions for technical barriers such as I/O processing, Spark interaction with C program, Spark system parameter configurations and many others.

 The whole system is built with multiple programming languages and tools.
-At the programming language level, we use Scala, Java, and C. At the system level, we use Spark for task coordination, HDFS for persistent storage, SEP library for actual computation.
+At the programming language level, we use Scala, Java, Python, Bash, and C. At the system level, we use Spark for task coordination, HDFS for persistent storage, SEP library for actual computation.

 The source code of the project is kept in a public Github repository for open source purpose.